 Synthetic fertilizers will have higher amounts of nutrients, and they’ll start feeding the tree immediately (fast-acting).
 Also, they’re much cheaper, making them a great choice for people on a budget.
 The best thing about synthetic fertilizers is that you’ll often find them specifically formulated for specific kinds of trees.

-The biggest con of synthetic fertilizers is that you could damage the tree if you overapply them.
+The biggest con of synthetic fertilizers is that you could damage the trees if you overapply them.
 That’s because they have high amounts of chemical nutrients.

 In the end, it’s up to you to decide, depending on your needs and wishes.
 If you wish to have completely organically grown olive trees – you know what to do.
 On the other hand, if you want to get the most out of the tree (yield, etc.), you’ll opt for synthetic ones.

-Again, in my opinion, some mix of both is probably the best and most profitable option.
+Again, in my opinion, a mix of both is probably the best and most profitable option.

 What If You Never Fertilize Olive Trees